zetavg/rails-nix-sample/README.md

 nix-env --install -f default.nix
 ```

 Afterwards, you can start the application server by running `sample-rails-app-rails server`, or get into the console with `sample-rails-app-rails console`.
-Other executables such as `sample-rails-app-setup`, `sample-rails-app-update` are available as well (TODO: Patch them to make them work).
+Other executables such as `sample-rails-app-setup` are available as well.

 ## Use as a Package